AI doesn't replace your thinking.

 Full automation

-Agents run on triggers or schedules.
-You review, not do.
-This is where the time math changes permanently - and where most executives never arrive because they called level 2 "done."
+Agents run on triggers or schedules without anyone initiating them - a calendar event fires a report, a new file kicks off a process, Monday morning sends the weekly check-in.
+This is where the time math changes permanently, and where most executives never arrive because they declared victory at level 2.

 Not everything should be AI-ified.